NEML2 2.0.0

 • coverage: Unit tests are built with coverage flags enabled. gcov or similar tools can be used to record code coverage data.

 • runner: The NEML2 Runner is built with the highest level of compiler optimization.
 The Runner is an executable that can be used to parse, evaluate, diagnose NEML2 input files.
-The Runner is also linked against gperftools' CPU profiler for profiling purposes.

 • tsan: Build the NEML2 Runner with thread sanitizer flags.
 The Runner can then be used to detect races.